zedtux/gpair/README.markdown

 gpair is a bash script that will help you to manage different identities for your commits with git (bazaar will be added soon).

+# RVM compatibility

+You are using RVM?
+Then gpair can automagically switch to defined identity !
+In a project, use gpair with `forever` option in order to create a `.gpairrc` file in your project:

+    $ pwd
+    /Users/zedtux/Developments/my_awesome_project/
+    $ gpair with john for company forever
+    John Doe and Guillaume Hain <dev+john+guillaume@company.ltd>
+    $ cd ..
+    $ cd my_awesome_project
+    John Doe and Guillaume Hain <dev+john+guillaume@company.ltd>

 ## Installation ##

 To install gpair, simply run: